sandstreamdev/std/is/function.md

 ## Questions

-- How to check is a given value is a function?
+- How to check if a given value is a function?